Wildlife laws in the UK

 Here we introduce the main points of the legislation in place to protect wild animals living in the UK.

-Wildlife and Countryside Act 1981
+The Wildlife and Countryside Act 1981

 - Wild birds - all wild birds, their nests and eggs are protected.
 It's an offence to intentionally disturb certain species of bird while they're nesting.